universal-packages/universal-authentication/README.md

 ## Authentication

-The `Authentication` class is a defendant of `DynamicApi` class, it is the entry interface to load and perform all our authentication related dynamics.
+The `Authentication` class is a descendant of `DynamicApi` class, it is the entry interface to load and perform all our authentication related dynamics.

 ```js
 import { Authentication } from '@universal-packages/authentication'